• Skip to primary navigation

 Jiffy Corn Casserole

-This slightly sweet and totally tasty Jiffy corn casserole is a side dish made in heaven with creamy corn mixed into every bite of your cornbread!
+Jiffy corn casserole is a sweet and savory side dish with creamy corn mixed into every bite of the tender cornbread.
+Best of all, you only need 5 ingredients and 5 minutes of prep time to put it together.
 Whether you call it corn casserole, corn pudding, or spoon bread, it's a side that goes with practically anything!

 Check out this recipe